ayunker/ayunker.github.io/_posts/2025-05-07-stationery-of-ludwig.md

 {% include fig.html src="/assets/images/stationery-of-ludwig/pencil-ladder.png"
-caption="The maroon ones look a little like Mitsubishi Uni 9850 (Office Use), but the eraser color is wrong." %}
+caption="The maroon ones look a little like Mitsubishi Uni 9850 (Office Use), but the eraser colour is wrong." %}
 {% include fig.html src="/assets/images/stationery-of-ludwig/pencil-sharpener.png"
 caption="It could only be a KUM 2-hole sharpener" %}